open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/student-talks/learning-long-sequences-in-snns/index.md

 image: "banner.png"
 speaker_photo: "matei-stan.jpg"
 type: "student-talks"
 speaker_bio: "Matei Stan is a third-year PhD student in the Department of Computer Science at the University of Manchester, UK.
 He is supervised by Dr Oliver Rhodes in the Advanced Processor Technologies (APT) group.
-In his PhD work, Matei has primarily focused on the applications of deep State Space Models (SSMs), such as S4, in neuromorphic computing, and their potential in scaling energy-efficient algorithms for long-range sequence modelling."
+In his PhD work, Matei has primarily focused on the applications of deep State Space Models (SSMs), such as S4, in neuromorphic computing, and their potential in scaling energy-efficient algorithms for long-range sequential tasks."
 speaker_paper: "https://arxiv.org/abs/2401.00955"
 paper_license: "CC-BY-NC-SA"
 ---